Downtown Bluefield evacuated after three explosions erupt from a manhole

 A third explosion happened soon after the safe zone was established.
 Bluefield Gas was notified because a gas line runs near the manhole, and American Electric Power (AEP) was contacted to investigate the power supply running from the manhole, he said.

-First responders were waiting for an AEP underground team dispatched from Christiansburg, Va. to arrive.
+First responders waited for an AEP underground team dispatched from Christiansburg, Va. to arrive before proceeding.

 Stevenson said he could not speculate about the explosions' cause at that time.
-Smoke could still be seen coming from the manhole.
+Smoke could still be seen coming from the manhole until it was hosed down.
+Firefighters went down the manhole and checked an adjoining building for fire damage.

+Firefighters started preparing to leave the scene about 1:30 p.m.
+Stevenson said power was still out on the block, but there did not appear to be any damage in the block's structures.
+Power was still out on the block.
+Stevenson did not immediately know when the street would reopen.

 No injuries were reported.
 The Green Valley-Glenwood Volunteer Fire Department and the Bluefield, Va.
 Fire Department were on standby to assist along with the Bluefield Rescue Squad.